 People who have had COVID-19 before receiving the vaccine only need 1 dose.
 For more information, see Vaccination for people who have had COVID-19 on the COVID-19 vaccination page.

-The 2nd dose is mainly used to provide long-term protection.
-The vaccine is thought to be 95% effective after two doses.
+The vaccine is thought to be over 90% effective after two doses.
 For young people, disease-prevention efficacy is 100% after 2 doses.
+The 2nd dose is needed to further reduce the virus’s ability to spread, extend the period of immunity, and improve the vaccine’s effectiveness, particularly against certain variants.

 See the Vaccine safety section on the COVID-19 vaccination page.